AaltoSciComp/python-for-scicomp/content/pandas.rst

 https://api.nobelprize.org/v1/laureate.csv .

-Unfortunately this API does not allow "non-browser requests", so :obj:`pandas.read_csv` will not work.
-We can either open the above link in a browser and download the file, or use the JupyterLab interface by clicking "File" and "Open from URL", and then save the CSV file to disk.
+Unfortunately this API does not allow "non-browser requests", so :obj:`pandas.read_csv` will not work directly on it.
+Instead, we put a local copy on Github which we can access (the original data is CC-0, so we are allowed to do this).
+(Aside: if you do JupyterLab → File → Open from URL → paste the URL above, it will open it in JupyterLab *and* download a copy for your use.)

 We can then load and explore the data::

-    # File → Open from URL → enter https://api.nobelprize.org/v1/laureate.csv
-    # This opens it in JupyterLab but also saves it as laureate.csv
-    nobel = pd.read_csv("laureate.csv")
+    nobel = pd.read_csv("https://github.com/AaltoSciComp/python-for-scicomp/raw/master/resources/data/laureate.csv")
     nobel.head()

 This dataset has three columns for time, "born"/"died" and "year".